shirushimori/openxs-paper/README.md

 works on Windows fully.
 Linux and macOS can run the app but the desktop embedding part is windows only (more on that below).

+#Required
+**GIT** - "https://git-scm.com/install/windows"....
+And figure out Solutions of Problems you find.

 ![OpenXS Paper Dashboard](assets/RepresentationImages/app.png)

 ---